-The door to Crisler Arena opens at 10 a.m. as University of Michigan head basketball coach John Beilein represents the first of many staff members and players to enter the arena for an early-season Wolverines’ game that evening against the Utah Utes.
-He’s faced with the challenge of leading one of only four teams in the entire NCAA without a senior on its roster, and a Michigan Wolverines squad that media outlets nationwide are predicting to be irrelevant in the Big Ten in 2011.
+The door to Crisler Arena opens at 10 a.m. as University of Michigan head basketball coach John Beilein represents the first of many staff members and players to enter the arena for an early-season game that evening against the Utah Utes.
+He’s faced with the challenge of leading one of only four teams in the entire NCAA Division I without a senior on its roster, and a Michigan Wolverines squad that media outlets nationwide are predicting to be irrelevant in the Big Ten this season.
 Beilein smiles at the fact, as his greatest joy comes from coaching young teams, or as he phrases it, “putting the puzzle together.”
-Although tip-off isn’t until 7 o’clock that night, Beilein’s day begins more than 12 hours earlier in to fully prepare himself and his team for their second game of the 2010-2011 season.
-In leading such a young and inexperienced team, he acknowledges that losses are part of the learning process and that mistakes are going to happen, but moves forward with an integrity and humility that has landed him a leading position on the NCAA Ethics Coalition.
-Beilein approaches the challenges of being a leader both on and off the court with a foundation that has defined the majority of his life: faith.
+Although tip-off isn’t until 7 p.m., Beilein’s day begins more than 12 hours earlier to fully prepare himself and his team for their second game of the 2010-2011 season.
+In leading such an inexperienced team, he acknowledges mistakes and losses are part of the learning process, but moves forward with an integrity and humility that recently landed him a leading position on the NCAA Ethics Coalition.
+Beilein approaches the challenges of leadership both on and off the court with a foundation that has defined the majority of his life: his Catholic faith.

-If there is anybody who can relate to a religious upbringing, it’s Beilein.
-The eigth of nine children, Beilein developed his religious roots from his Roman Catholic family, who he largely credits for his strong faith foundation.
+If there’s anybody who can relate to a religious upbringing, it’s Beilein.
+The eighth of nine children, Beilein developed his religious roots from his Roman Catholic family, who he credits for his strong faith foundation.
 “There was never any discussion whether we were going to attend Mass on Sunday,” he says.
 “It was a given—it was happening, and basically I’ve lived my whole life like that.”
 Growing up as an altar boy in St. Charles Borromeo parish in his hometown of Olcott, New York, Beilein’s Catholicism was fostered by the devotion of his family as well as a priest at St. Charles Borromeo, Father Eugene Wagner.
 “He was a very good athlete and had a tremendous interest in our well-being,” says Beilein of the late priest.
-His grandmother also worked as a housekeeper within the church where Beilein received the Sacraments of First Communion, First Reconciliation, and Confirmation.
-Church wasn’t a Sunday obligation for the Beilein family, but a part of life.
+Beilein’s grandmother also worked as a housekeeper at the church where he received the Sacraments of First Communion, First Reconciliation, and Confirmation.
 He was baptized and married in different parishes, as he and Kathleen tied the knot in St. Mary’s parish in nearby Lockport, New York.
-Church wasn’t just a Sunday obligation for the Belein family, but a part of life.
+Church wasn’t just a Sunday obligation for the Beilein family, but a part of life.

 The Michigan coach’s faith was put to test at a young age.
 As a teenager, his brother, Tom, served in Vietnam, while his sister, Kathleen, served in Korea at the same time.
 “Faith was always part of our lives that we were all very proud of, but most importantly it gave our family strength during some very important times,” Beilein remarks while reflecting on his siblings’ service in the military and also citing several heart attacks his father endured during his childhood.
 “There are some very difficult times when you have a family that big, but faith helped us get through it.”

 Now, as a father himself, Beilein has played a more direct role in the faith and spiritual direction of his family, and he embraces that role with joy.
 Although the ages of sons Patrick, Mark, and Andrew, and daughter Seana, range from 20 to early 30s, and the four are well out of the house, Beilein hopes the examples of both he and his wife will continue to have an impact in the faith of their children.
-However, he acknowledges it is ultimately their decision whether they choose to worship.
-He is also careful to dedicate enough time to spend with his family despite the often demanding schedule of being an NCAA Division I head coach.
-“It’s something really important to me that I try focus on, but sometimes you view the team as a type of family as well.
+However, he acknowledges that it’s ultimately their decision how they choose to worship, if at all.
+Beilein is also careful to dedicate enough time to spend with his family despite the often demanding schedule of being an NCAA Division I head coach.
+“It’s something really important to me that I try focus on, but sometimes you view the team as a type of family as well.”

 Although Beilein is quick to point out the differences between basketball and real life, he acknowledges many of the lessons he teaches on the court can translate to a healthier approach to life away from basketball.
-The philosophy holds especially true with Michigan’s 2010-2011 squad, as the coaching staff strives to establish core values in both basketball and life in one of the youngest teams Beilein has ever had as a college coach.
+The philosophy holds especially true with Michigan’s 2010-2011 squad, as the coaching staff strives to establish core values in both basketball and life in one of the youngest teams Beilein has ever coached at a collegiate level.
 “I think with this particular group, our mindset is to really establish a strong core of intangible values that you really need to have to win on the court and in life.”
-He cites integrity as a valuable standard that he strongly emphasizes to players.
+He cites integrity as a valuable standard he most strongly emphasizes to players.

 When asked what he wants his players to take away from their time playing under him, Beilein pauses and solemnly remarks, “I want them to have learned a great deal about the important things of life—of things about gratitude, about appreciation, of what hard work can accomplish, of what persistence can accomplish.
 In the end it won’t be about the trophies or the NCAA tournaments, it’ll be more about what was learned in the process of achieving them.
 And hopefully we do have more NCAA tournaments and we get to a Final Four.
 All those things are the material things that we strive for during that time, but just as big will be the education and all the other core values they’ve learned during that time—integrity—so many different things that we have preached to them—teamwork—there are a lot of things they’re going to use later in their lives.”